XelerT/hashtable/README.md

 </pre>

-We get 16% improvement in time and don't have any change in cache-misses if we take error into account.
+Program has been improved, being 1.16x faster and we don't have any change in cache-misses if we take error into account.

 ## Strcmp